JorgeValderrama/Active-Learning-for-launch-vehicle-MDAO/README.md

 * scipy==1.6.3

 ## Execution
-Git LFS was used to compress a large fil containing a dataset for Dymos.
+Git LFS was used to compress a large file containing a dataset for Dymos.
 Hence zip downloads from GitHub don't work.
 The repo has to be cloned.
 * create a new folder with path : my_path
 * open CMD
 * cd my_path